tomaspietravallo/Spark-AR/README.md

 All of the files in the repository are subject to the licence, if whole projects are uploaded there may be third party files like [Josh Beckwith's LUT Patch](https://github.com/positlabs/spark-lut-patch) which are subject to their own separate licences.

-Feel free to contact me for any reason (I'll probably answer faster through Instagram)
+Feel free to contribute with your own code or to contact me for any reason (I'll probably answer faster through Instagram)